-Healthy sleep is essential for the human body.
-Insufficient night rest can lead to fatigue, lack of concentration and cardiovascular disease.
-Find out with us what sleep phases there are and why the deep sleep phase is especially important in order to stay healthy.
+Getting enough sleep is essential for the human body.
+Insufficient night rest can lead to fatigue, lack of concentration, and ultimately more serious conditions like cardiovascular disease.
+Read more to find out what sleep stages there are, and why the deep sleep stags is especially important in order to stay healthy.

-The human organism sleeps at a fixed rhythm with different sleep phases.
+The human body sleeps at a fixed rhythm with different sleep stages.
 Each is recognizable by a typical brain wave pattern.
-But we don’t even get to know that our night’s sleep is like this.
-But the architecture of our sleep determines whether we sleep healthy or not.
+The architecture of our sleep determines whether we sleep well or not.

-A healthy night’s sleep includes the following five phases of sleep:
+A good night’s sleep includes the following five stages of sleep:

-At this stage, the organism relaxes and calms down more and more.
+At this stage, the body relaxes and calms down more and more.
 Breathing becomes deeper and the pulse slows down.
-Many people experience this sleep phase, which is perceived in a dream-like way, as a time of falling or getting more and more “heavy”.
+Many people experience this sleep stage, which is perceived in a dream-like way, as a time of falling or getting more and more “heavy”.
 Since sleep is still very superficial at this time, even small disturbances can cause us to wake up.
-Dinners before bed time, too much coffee, bright light, the consumption of alcohol before bedtime and everyday stress or exam anxiety can disturb sleep at this point.
-Sleep disruptions can be the result.
+Eating before bed, too much caffeine, bright lights, drinking alcohol, and general anxiety can disturb sleep at this point.
+As a result, you are more prone to sleep disturbances.

-In the second phase of sleep, brain activity is limited to low frequencies.
-The muscles are relaxed, we sleep almost without eye movements and the transition to the restful sleep phases begins.
-Sleep research previously assumed that only deep sleep is important for memory formation.
-It is now known that even light sleep phases are important for processing information and are just as important for learning.
+In the second stage of sleep, brain activity is limited to low frequencies.
+The muscles are relaxed, we sleep almost without any eye movements, and the transition to the restful sleep stages begins.
+Sleep research previously assumed that only deep sleep is important to memory formation.
+It is now known that even light sleep stages are important for processing information, and are therefore just as important for learning.

-About half of the total sleep is spent by humans in the first two phases of sleep.
-Even in the light sleep phase, sleep is still superficial, so that small stimuli, sounds or other disturbances still wake us up quite quickly.
+About half of the total sleep is spent by humans in the first two stages of sleep.
+Even in the light sleep stage, sleep is still superficial, so that small stimuli, sounds, or other disturbances still wake us up quite quickly.
 Here, too, sleep problems are often caused by stress.

-At this stage of sleep, which is divided by sleep researchers into a phase of moderate sleep and one of very deep sleep, we recover particularly well.
-We sleep deep and firm.
-The heartbeat and breathing rate slow down and blood pressure drops.
+At this stage of sleep, which is divided by sleep researchers into a stage of moderate sleep and one of very deep sleep, we recover particularly well.
+We sleep deeply.
+The heartbeat and breathing rate slows down and the blood pressure drops.
 Our brain and muscle activity is kept to a minimum and we breathe rhythmically.

-Many people are very difficult to wake up during the deep sleep phase and only wake up very slowly.
+Many people are very difficult to wake up during the deep sleep stage.
 For mental and physical recovery, the most precious time begins at night.
-That’s why it’s so important for restful sleep.
+That’s why it’s so important to get a full and restful night's sleep.
 The proportion of deep sleep is very high at the beginning of the night, but decreases during sleep.

 Those who drink too much alcohol or have sleep apnea hardly reach this deep sleep and often suffer from sleep disturbances.

-The deep sleep phase is followed by a short light sleep phase, which leads directly into the REM sleep phase.
-It is also called the dream sleep phase.
-Many researchers assume that during this time we process information and emotional impressions.
+The deep sleep stage is followed by a short light sleep stage, which leads directly into the REM sleep stage (also called the "dream sleep stage.")
+Many researchers assume that during this time, we process information and emotional impressions.
 Characteristic of REM are the fast eye movements under closed eyelids.
-REM is the abbreviation of the English term “rapid eye movement”, which means “rapid eye movement” and refers to this characteristic.
-At this stage, brain activity accelerates significantly and heart rate increases again.
+REM is the abbreviation of the English term “rapid eye movement”.
+At this stage, brain activity accelerates significantly and heart rate increases.
 Breathing is shallow and fast.
-At the same time, however, all muscles and the muscle twitching that many know from their sleep phase are no longer possible.
-The slackening of the muscles is a natural protective mechanism of our body.

-Since we dream a lot at this stage, we could actually carry out movements (sleep walking) and hurt ourselves.
-We also dream in other deep sleep phases, but in the REM-Phase it is longer and more intense.
-Although we dream, we are still easy to wake up during this sleep phase.
+Since we dream a lot at this stage, we could actually carry out movements (sleep walking).
+We also dream in other deep sleep stages, but in the REM-Stage it is longer and more intense.
+Although we dream, it is still easy to wake up during this sleep stage.
 Disorders at this stage can lead to difficulty concentrating and reduced learning capacity.

-If we are healthy, the sleep phases are repeated five to six times a night.
-A complete phase cycle takes about 90 min plus or minus 10 min.
+If we are healthy, the sleep stages are repeated five to six times a night.
+A complete stage cycle takes about 90 minute or more, or less than 10 minutes.
 At the beginning of the night, deep sleep dominates.
-Only in the second half of the night and towards the end of the night the REM phases are extended and the body prepares to wake up.
-Our sleep behavior during the phase cycles is like a staircase: first light sleep, then deep sleep and at the lowest level the REM sleep phases.
+Only in the second half of the night, and towards the end of the night, the REM stages are extended and the body prepares to wake up.
+Our sleep behavior during the stage cycles is like a staircase: first light sleep, then deep sleep, and at the lowest level the REM sleep stages.

-We should spend 20 to 30% of our total sleep in deep sleep in order to stay healthy.
-If deep sleep is shortened, for example due to insomnia, health impairments may occur.
+You should spend 20 - 30% of your total sleep in deep sleep in order to stay healthy.
+If deep sleep is shortened, for example due to insomnia, health issues may occur.

-We need this absolutely relaxed stage, where the level of the stress hormone cortisol is lowest, in order to regenerate our immune system, strengthen our performance and recover extensively.
+We need this absolutely relaxed stage, where the level of the stress hormone cortisol is lowest, in order to regenerate our immune system, strengthen our performance, and adequately recover.

-In addition, in deep sleep phases, a transfer of the learned and experienced takes place from short-term to long-term memory.
-Healthy sleep therefore depends on the quality and length of the deep sleep phase.
+In deep sleep stages, a transfer of things that you learn and experiences you have go from short-term to long-term memory.
+A good, healthy sleep depends on the quality and length of the deep sleep stage.

-A good bed, which is individually adapted to the sleep needs and the physique of the person, is of great importance for the deep sleep phase and basis for being able to sleep healthy.
+A good bed, which is individually adapted to the sleep needs and the physique of the person, is critical to reach the deep sleep stage, and is the basis for being able to sleep well.
 This is why we use linseed oil for our beds.
 It emits a pleasant aroma and is non-toxic.
-When we start designing here at Quagga Designs, our aim is to eliminate any metal parts.
-Although it is not scientifically proven, we believe that there might be a correlation between cancer and the electromagnetic fields given off by metal parts.
-If you are interested please read this blog written by R. Douglas Fields, PH.
-D. https://blogs.scientificamerican.com/guest-blog/left-sided-cancer-blame-your-bed-and-tv/
+When we start designing here at Quagga Designs, our aim was and is to eliminate any metal parts.
+Although it is not scientifically proven, we believe that there might be a correlation between cancer and the electromagnetic fields given off by metal parts (if you are interested, you can read more about the metal beds and the possible side effects here).

-A balanced day-night rhythm means that the sleep phases are allowed to proceed undisturbed.
-People who are exposed to stress a lot in everyday life often suffer from sleep disturbances and sleep problems.
+Consistently going to bed and waking up at the same times is important to getting your body into a consistent sleeping routine.
+People who are exposed to a lot of stress in everyday life often suffer from sleep disturbances and sleep problems.
 For them, it is important to relax as much as possible before going to bed.
-In addition to a good bed and avoiding sleep-reducing and stressful factors, the bedroom plays a major role and should not go unnoticed.

-In addition to a good bed, the right selection of duvet, pillows and bed linen play an important role.
-All of these elements together contribute to a restful and healthy night’s sleep.
+Getting a good bed, the right duvet, pillows, and bed linen play an important role.
+All of these elements combined together contribute to a restful and healthy night’s sleep.
 Care should be taken when choosing the right beds.